Skip to content

 However, the Bank of Canada’s core index, used to monitor the inflation control target, rose only 1.6%, posting its slowest 12-month increase since April 2006.

-This means that the Bank of Canada is not likely to react to this inflation hike with an interest rate hike in January?
+This means the Bank of Canada is unlikely to respond to this inflation hike with an interest rate hike in January.
 We can only hope that is the case.

-Tomorrow back to the land of personal finance, but inflation is something I view that directly affects (effects?) my day to day life and like to comment on it every month.
+Tomorrow back to the land of personal finance, but inflation is something I view that directly affects (affects?) my day-to-day life and like to comment on it every month.

 Consumer Price Index and major components